INSTRUCTIONS FOR INPUT OF DATA IN EXCEL SPREADSHEETS

 Apply the 3 tools of basic mathematics, physics and the computer that we learned in college to find the truth in anything that we encounter in our profession.
 The educational system must be revamped for a student to be familiar in the use of these 3 tools for discovery of the truth in anything that we do.

 I started the exact analysis in 1980 and I was able to finish my research and produced my books after retirement from the TA.
 I would like all engineers to know the truth now that we have computers to perform all the numerical calculations.
 A new paradigm from the approximate to the exact method can now be implemented if one is interested in the truth.
-Expediency and compliance with regulations is not always the best approach in finding the truth.
-‘Seek ye the truth and the truth shall make you free’ should be followed for enlightenment.
+Expediency and compliance with regulations is not always the best approach in finding the truth. ‘’ should be followed for enlightenment.

 There are 3 basic tools that you need to find the truth about anything!
 Here they are: